- My Lead Pipe articles

 The second lesson is that what you did before you became a librarian counts, and not just a little bit.
 It matters that I wrote, that I was a fundraiser, that I was a technologist, that I was a manager at a small nonprofit for a year after I graduated college and before I got the job working at Penn.
 And it even matters that I want to make up for all the unkind things I said when I was younger, that I fantasize about helping teens, that I spent the wee hours of my childhood with my nose buried in anything that had words printed on it.
 It matters that we moved to Collingswood in July 2000, the town where my wife grew up, where she was president of her senior class, where she taught at the high school for three years, where she owns a business, where we volunteer our time.
 It matters because it prepared me for my job at the Collingswood Public Library.

-Yes, publishing this list feels indulgent and narcissistic.
-I’m doing it for one reason: I wish that everyone responsible for the following would do the same.
+Yes, publishing this list feels narcissistic.
+I’m doing it for one reason: I wish everyone responsible for the following would do the same.

 - Wayne Bivens-Tatum’s Academic Librarian